-In November 2013, the Company entered into a loan agreement with Hercules Technology Growth Capital, Inc. ("Hercules") which permits up to \$20 million in capital to be distributed in multiple tranches (the "Hercules Credit Agreement").
+In November 2013, the Company entered into a loan agreement with Hercules Technology Growth Capital, Inc. (Hercules) which permits up to \$20 million in capital to be distributed in multiple tranches (the Hercules Credit Agreement).
 The Company drew the first tranche of \$5 million upon closing of the Hercules Credit Agreement in November 2013 and used approximately \$4 million of the proceeds to repay the outstanding obligations under its loan agreement with Oxford Finance LLC and Horizon Technology Finance Corporation as discussed further below.
-The Company anticipates that it will use any additional funding up to \$15 million as provided under the agreement for working capital or in support of its previously announced strategic acquisition initiative, which is designed to identify new technologies and clinical stage products for its development pipeline.
+On June 10, 2014, the Company closed the second \$5 million tranche under the Hercules Credit Agreement.
+The proceeds were used to fund the \$3.0 million upfront cash payment associated with Celsion's acquisition of EGEN, as well as the Company's transaction costs associated with the EGEN acquisition.
+Upon the closing of this second tranche, the Company has drawn down a total of \$10 million under the Hercules Credit Agreement.